Kangiriyanka/Gameok/README.md

 # Usage Guide

-The main usage of the application is covered on my website: https://joefarah/projects/gameok/
+The main usage and explanations of this application is covered on my website: https://joefarah.com/projects/gameok/